Hamburg State Police Headquarters: Post-war period, reappraisal and remembrance

 After the end of the war, the Hamburg police were immediately denazified by the British military administration.
-Since the Gestapo employees were considered to be members of a Criminal Organizations|Criminal Organization, investigators of the British occupation authorities tried to determine the whereabouts of this group of people for the purpose of arrest and internment.
+Since the Gestapo employees were considered to be members of a Criminal Organization, investigators of the British occupation authorities tried to determine the whereabouts of this group of people for the purpose of arrest and internment.

 The former Gestapo chief Seetzen and the Jewish consultant Göttsche committed suicide when they were arrested.
 Others, such as Streckenbach and the former head of the Fahndungskommando Kraus, were taken prisoner of war by the Soviets.
 While Kraus died as a Soviet prisoner of war, Streckenbach returned to Hamburg in 1955 and lived in his hometown for the rest of his life, unmolested by the law.
 The former heads of the Gestapo Kreuzer, Blomberg and Kuhl were convicted of crimes against Allied citizens by British military tribunals: Blomberg and Kuhl were executed and Kreuzer received a life sentence.
 The former commandant of the Fuhlsbüttel police prison Willi Tessmann was also sentenced to death by a British military court and executed, while his predecessor Johannes Rode died in British internment.

 By 1946, 340 members of the Hamburg Gestapo had been taken into custody and around 40 were still on the run.
 The Hamburg Committee of Former Political Prisoners worked with the Allied agencies involved in the prosecution of war crimes and the corresponding trial preparations.
 The Hamburg Chief Public Prosecutor's Office, which was investigating crimes committed by Germans against Germans, also asked the committee for support in its investigations.
 This committee helped, among other things, by providing incriminating documents in the preliminary investigations for the Neuengamme main trial and the trials involving crimes in the Fuhlsbüttel police prison, which took place as part of the Curiohaus trials.